For Gaza shop owners, building back could take years

 For some retailers, the cease-fire Friday came just in time.

-Omar Abukarsh and his father had worked for months to launch Al Tazej — Arabic for “fresh” — an ambitious grill restaurant, in time for Eid.
+Omar Abukarsh and his father had worked for months to launch Al Tazej (Arabic for “fresh”), an ambitious grill restaurant, in time for Eid.
 The bombs started falling two days after they cut the ribbon.
-They decided to stay open for take out for the few Gazans willing to venture into the streets.
+They decided to stay open for takeout for the few Gazans willing to venture into the streets.

 “We are used to war here,” Abukarsh said.

 Since peace returned, he has been encouraged by an outpouring of support.
-On Saturday night, every table was full, the line for shawarma was long and families turned out in the holiday clothes that would have worn for Eid.
+On Saturday night, every table was full, the line for shawarma was long and families turned out in the holiday clothes that would have been worn for Eid.
 His cooks carved and served more than 650 pounds of chicken, he said, even as Gaza’s faltering electricity supply left them periodically in the dark.

 “It was like Eid had only been postponed,” Abukarsh said.